arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 @AlaSQL.buildTable_patients
 </div>

---{{0}}--
-If you're feeling unsure of where to start, consider starting with a simple query (something like a `SELECT * ...`) and gradually changing it so that you knock out one bullet point at a time!

 <details>
 <summary style = "margin-bottom: 1rem;">*Going through these slides on your own?
 Click here to reveal answer once you're done!*</summary>